liberation/django-elasticsearch/readme.md

 EsQueryset API:
 ---------------
-This class is as close as possible to a standard relational db Queryset, however the db operations (update and delete) are disactivated (i'm open for discution of how to implement these).
+This class is as close as possible to a standard relational db Queryset, however the db operations (update and delete) are disactivated (i'm open for discution on if and how to implement these).
 Note that just like regular Querysets, EsQuerysets are lazy, they can be ordered, filtered and faceted.

 To access the facets you can use the facets property of the EsQueryset:
 ```python